Nile tilapia: Sociality

-Like other tilapias, such as Mozambique tilapia, dominance between the males is established first through noncontact displays such as lateral display and tail beats.
+Like other tilapias, such as the Mozambique tilapia, dominance between the males is established first through noncontact displays such as lateral display and tail beats.
 Unsuccessful attempts to reconcile the hierarchy results in contact fighting to inflict injuries.
 Nile tilapia have been observed to modify their fighting behavior based upon experiences during development.
 Thus, experience in a certain form of agonistic behavior results in differential aggressiveness among individuals.
 Once the social hierarchy is established within a group, the dominant males enjoy the benefits of both increased access to food and an increased number of mates.
 However, social interactions between males in the presence of females results in higher energy expenditures as a consequence of courtship displays and sexual competition.

 Reproduction

 Typical of most fish, Nile tilapia reproduce through mass spawning of a brood within a nest made by the male.
 In such an arrangement, territoriality and sexual competition amongst the males lead to large variations in reproductive success for individuals in a group.
 The genetic consequence of such behavior is reduced genetic variability in the long run, as inbreeding is likely to occur among different generations due to differential male reproductive success.
 Perhaps driven by reproductive competition, tilapias reproduce within a few months after birth.
-The relatively young age of sexual maturation within Nile tilapia leads to high birth and turnover rates.
-Consequently, the rapid reproductive rate of individuals can actually have a negative impact on growth rate, leading to the appearance of stunted tilapia as a result of a reduction in somatic growth in favor of sexual maturation.
+The relatively young age of sexual maturation within Nile tilapia leads to high birth and turnover rates; consequently, the rapid reproductive rate of individuals can actually have a negative impact on growth rate, leading to the appearance of stunted tilapia as a result of a reduction in somatic growth in favor of sexual maturation.

 Female Nile tilapia, in the presence of other females either visually or chemically, exhibit shortened interspawning intervals.
 Although parental investment by a female extends the interspawning period, female tilapia that abandon their young to the care of a male gain this advantage of increased interspawning periods.
 One of the possible purposes behind this mechanism is to increase the reproductive advantage of females that do not have to care for young, allowing them more opportunities to spawn.
 For males, reproductive advantage goes to the more dominant males.
 Males have differential levels of gonadotropic hormones responsible for spermatogenesis, with dominant males having higher levels of the hormone.
 Thus, selection has favored larger sperm production with more successful males.
 Similarly, dominant males have both the best territory in terms of resources and the greatest access to mates.
 Furthermore, visual communication between Nile tilapia mates both stimulates and modulates reproductive behavior between partners such as courtship, spawning frequency, and nest building.